VRichardJP/LoLAnalyzer/README.md

 There's nothing to worry, though: a computer can collect all the draft experience you will ever need.
 This is where machine learning kicks in.

 The strength of a machine learning based system is that it can predict the outcome of games it has never encounter, whereas a statistical tool needs to see the same situation over and over to predict the outcome efficiently.
 How does it work?
-Well, its rather simple: let's imagine your team is composed of Jarvan top, Sejuani jungle, Zilean mid, Janna support and Kog'Maw adc.
+Well, it's rather simple: let's imagine your team is composed of Jarvan top, Sejuani jungle, Zilean mid, Janna support and Kog'Maw adc and that you won the game.
 The system will not learn that Jarvan top, Sejuani jungle, Zilean mid, Janna support and Kog'Maw adc is a good composition; instead, it will learn that this kind of team composition works well: a lot of cc, peeler and one hyper-carry.
 In fact, it is what any human would do.
 You can replace Jarvan for Maokai, Sejuani for Amumu or Kog'Maw for Jinx, it doesn't really change the nature of the team, and from the neural network perspective (and yours), there are almost the same.
 Hence, if you want the neural network to be strong, the only thing you need to do is to make sure it has been trained with a lot of different drafts.
 The difference between a human and a computer here is that a machine will learn faster than you, and will be able to digest way more data than you.

 ## Requirements - Setup